kierncb/Python_Data_Job_EDA/README.md

 # Overview
-Welcome to my analysis of the data job market.
-This project was driven by my desire to better navigate and understand the job market while also improving my skills in exploratory data analysis.

-The data sourced from [Luke Barousse's Python Course](https://www.youtube.com/watch?v=wUSDVGivd-8&t=22916s) which provides a foundation for my analysis, containing detailed information on job titles, locations, and essential skills.
+This project explores the job market data to gain insights into hiring trends and essential skills while strengthening my expertise in Exploratory Data Analysis (EDA).
+Inspired by [Luke Barousse's Python Course](https://www.youtube.com/watch?v=wUSDVGivd-8&t=22916s), I expanded upon the original analysis by incorporating additional data quality checks and preprocessing techniques.

+Key improvements include:

+- Analyzing dataset structure, percentage, and count of null values
+- Dropping columns with more than 60% null values Removing rows with null values and duplicates to ensure data integrity
+- By enhancing data cleaning and preprocessing techniques, this project deepened my understanding of job market patterns and improved my Python-based EDA skills.

 # The Questions
 Below are the questions I want to answer in my project: